 English at Key Stage 3 is delivered through an integrated programme of reading, writing and speaking and listening activities.
 All pupils follow the same core programme with activities differentiated in order to cater for the full range of abilities.
-In Years 7 & 8 pupils are timetabled for three 50 minute periods of English per week.
-In Years 9 & 10 pupil have four periods a week.
-In Year 11 pupils have five periods a week.
+In Years 7 & 9 pupils are timetabled for four 100 minute periods of English per fortnight.
+In Year 8 they receive three sessions of 100 minutes over the fortnight.
+In KS4 Year 10 pupil have four periods a fortnight whilst this increases in Year 11 so that pupils have five periods across the fortnight.

 Much of the English Language work covered is delivered through the exploration of literature; covering texts from pre and post 1914 and a wide range of genres, with opportunities to analyse prose texts, poetry and drama.

 Pupils will also receive a rigorous and uniform delivery of grammar alongside a stronger focus on independent learning in order to prepare pupils for the demands of the new linear exam-based qualification.
 Reading for pleasure is encouraged via our ‘Magic 3’ reading programme during which pupils are encouraged to select their own reading material and engage in the production of highly creative responses to the texts covered.
 This supplements the use of Accelerated Reader in Years 7 and 8 which reinforces the integral nature of reading independently to academic success and improved student well-being.

 The vast majority of our pupils are entered for both English Language and English Literature GCSE following the AQA Examination Board.
 Both qualifications culminate in two challenging examination papers at the end of the courses.